KovacsMartonAndras/CooperativeSolitaire/README.md

 - They each need to shuffle them and distribute the following number of cards to the appropriate decks:
   - 13 cards go to their primary deck.
   - 1 card goes to each helper deck on the side (4/player).
-  - Rest of the are put to the secondary deck.
+  - Rest of cards are put to the secondary deck.

 Now the table should look like this: